StackVista/stackstate-docs/setup/cli/cli-stac.md

 sts version
 ```

-After installation the `sts` command is available for the current user.
+After installation the `stac` command is available for the current user.

 {% endtab %}
 {% tab title="Linux" %}